 Marking the 70th anniversary of India‘s Freedom launched various exhibitions around all over the country.
 This included an exclusive collection of pictures from the freedom movement of India which was when I decided to visit the museum.

-The museum holds a collection of approx 14000 artworks with paintings from renowned artists including Rabindranath Tagore, Amrita Sher-Gill, Raja Ravi Verma and also from some of the foreign artists.
+The National Gallery of Modern Art Delhi holds a collection of approx 14000 artworks with paintings from renowned artists including Rabindranath Tagore, Amrita Sher-Gill, Raja Ravi Verma and also from some of the foreign artists.

-The gallery is located at the central location in the national capital just opposite to another landmark of Delhi – India Gate.
+The National Gallery of Modern Art Delhi is located at the central location of the national capital just opposite to another landmark of Delhi – India Gate.
 The museum also holds other branches at Mumbai and one at Bangalore to be opened shortly.

 - By Metro – The nearest metro station is Central Secretariat from where one may either walk or take an auto.